mattdanhall/mattdanhall.github.io/content/projects/_index.md

 title = "PROJECTS"
 +++

 Here a few little side projects and tinkerings that I've worked on over the years.
+Also available to view on my [GitLab](https://www.gitlab.com/mattdanhall).